 Ask ChatGPT to create quizzes for reading checks.

 Create solved examples of math problems, chemistry equations, etc., with explanations of each step.

-What activities or games you can use for specific topics
+Ask ChatGPT for activities or games you can use for specific topics.

-10 reasons why algebra is important to the students’ future, or the 20 most common writing errors of high school students, with short definitions and examples included.
+Use ChatGPT to easily create posters for the classroom.
+For example, class rules; 10 reasons why algebra is important to the students’ future; or the 20 most common writing errors of high school students; with short definitions and examples.

 Use Chatgpt to write engaging & open-ended prompts for whole class discussions on a topic.